 When opening the access hatches, it is necessary to cut the large distinctive camera fairings at the correct lines, then thin the insides down to the correct thickness.
 This is very touchy.
 One could form them with thin styrene, too.
 Then the inside of the doors need to be cut out, pretty much the whole section enclosed by the bulge.
 At the same time, I added the camera controls inside the cockpit using a small photo-etch switch panel.
 It was a guess since I could not find any information.

 The instructions and box art give a pretty poor representation of the squiggly line paint jobs that these recce-birds had - the lines are too thick.
 Of course, the schemes were so hap-hazard, I should criticize the original painters, not those at Hong Kong Dragon.
 Ideally, one should find photos or a good color profile of a specific aircraft and paint accordingly.
 Even so, the color interpretations are tricky.
 I used some original color close-up shots from the Radinger and Schick book, page 90, and still had a hard time deciding on what shades of green to use.
 I finally settled on RLM 70 and 80 squiggles over a base coat of RLM 76.
 This is the one where they painted right over the extended leading edge slats and everything.
 It has no number.

 7. Me262 Mistel -

-When this kit was announced, some commented that we didn't need another Me262 in 1/48.
+When the first Tamiya Me262 1/48 scale kit was announced, some commented that we didn't need another Me262 in 1/48.
 But I was thrilled.
 Imagine a new all new tooling Me262 from Tamiya!
 This is a popular enough plane that Mr. Tamiya figured it would sell.
 I bet he was right.

 Perhaps the biggest reason we needed this kit was for the fit.
 And Tamiya definitely comes through.
 There are slight deficiencies in details, but the near-perfect fit makes up for that.